-As Implantable, Life-Sustaining and Life Supporting (I/LS/LS) and Class II medical device labelers begin the process of complying with the FDA’s final rule on Unique Device Identification (UDI), they are encountering one of the first major decisions they need to make: choosing a device identifier (DI) issuing agency.
+As Implantable, Life-Sustaining and Life Supporting (I/LS/LS) and Class II medical device labelers have complied with the FDA’s final rule on Unique Device Identification (UDI), one of the first major decisions they needed to make: choose a device identifier (DI) issuing agency.

 The final rule requires device labelers to include a UDI, a unique numeric or alphanumeric code, on device labels and packages.
 This includes two parts, a device identifier that identifies the labeler and the version of the device, and a production identifier which identifies aspects of the individual device, such as production date, “use by” date and batch number.

 The DI must be issued by an officially accredited agency.
 Three agencies have been approved by the FDA to issue DIs in accordance with the final rule.
 Each agency offers different benefits that device labelers will want to weigh when choosing the standard for their DIs.